-Learn five different ways to letter March.
+In this calligraphy tutorial, you’ll learn how to letter March in 5 different ways to decorate your Bullet Journal.
 This blog post includes Free Calligraphy Practice sheets.

 5 WAYS TO LETTER MARCH + FREE PRACTICE WORKSHEET